iclr-blogposts/2024/_pages/submitting.md

 ### Submitting your Blog Post

-The high-level overview is as follows:
+To submit your blog post:

-1. Strip all identifying information from your blog post.
+1. **Anonymize your blog post.** Strip all identifying information from your post, including the author's list (replace with `Anonymous`).
-2. Make a new Pull Request to the 2024 blog track repo.
-    - **We will provide specific instructions on how this process will work closer to the submission deadline.**
-    - Make sure that you follow the instructions of what files you can and cannot modify carefuly - failue to do so will result in the automated pipeline in rejecting your PR!
-If this happens, a helpful message will be posted to your PR to help you debug it.
+2. Double check that your post matches the formatting requirements, including (but not limited to):
+    - **Only modify** files in the following locations (failure to do so will result in your PR automatically being closed!):
+        - a Markdown (or HTML) file in `_posts/` with the format `_posts/2024-05-07-[SUBMISSION NAME].md`
+          (or `.html`)
+        - static image assets added to `assets/img/2024-05-07-[SUBMISSION NAME]/`
+        - interactive HTML figures added  to `assets/html/2024-05-07-[SUBMISSION NAME]/`
+        - citations in a bibtex file in `assets/bibliography/2024-05-07-[SUBMISSION NAME].bib`
+    - Have a short 2-3 sentence abstract in the `description` field of your front-matter ([example](https://github.com/iclr-blogposts/2024/blob/295ab5b4c31f2c7d421a4caf41e5481cbb4ad42c/_posts/2024-05-07-distill-example.md?plain=1#L4-L6))
+    - Have a table of contents, formatted using the `toc` field of your front-matter ([example](https://github.com/iclr-blogposts/2024/blob/295ab5b4c31f2c7d421a4caf41e5481cbb4ad42c/_posts/2024-05-07-distill-example.md?plain=1#L36-L47))
+    - Your bibliography uses a `.bibtex` file as per the sample post
+3. Opening a pull request against the `main` branch of the [2024 repo](https://github.com/iclr-blogposts/2024).
+  Fill in the checklist provided in the PR template.
+The title of your pull request should be exactly the name of your markdown/html file.
+    - i.e. `_posts/2024-05-07-[SUBMISSION NAME].md` would require a PR name `2024-05-07-[SUBMISSION NAME]`
+4. (TBD) Your post will be tagged with the `submission` pull request tag (either by you OR by an admin, **TBD**), which will automatically run two pipelines: one to verify that you have not modified any other file in the repo, and another that pushes a built version of your site/blog post to an Amazon S3 web hosting service.
+    - Upon success, a bot will post a link to your deployed site.
+Verify that every looks correct.
+    - If the pipelines failed, check if it was because of improper formatting (i.e. you modified restricted files).
+If this is the case, fix the issues (you might need to do a git rebase!) and open a new pull request.
+If you are facing other issues, please ping an admin.
-3. Submit the name of your blog post and its URL to our OpenReview; **a link to our venue will be provided soon**.
+5. Submit the name of your blog post and its URL to our OpenReview; **a link to our venue will be provided soon**.

+> **Note:** If you wish to make updates to your submission, you should update the content in the
+> PR that you already opened.
+> - We still have to test if our github action workflows will run upon new commits made by a user.
+>   This will be tested and updated soon; if you have any issues before we formalize this step, please
+>   contact one of the organizers.

 ### Reviewing Process